FoundryApp/foundry-cli/README.md

         data: '{"userId": "user-id-1"}'
       - id: ws-id-2
         data: '{"userId": "user-id-2"}'
       # Or you can copy data from your production Firestore by using 'getFromProd'
       # (WARNING: service account is required!):
-  - collection: workspaces
       # If the value is a number, Foundry takes first N documents from the
       # specified collection (here 'workspaces')
-    getFromProd: 2
+      - getFromProd: 2
       # If the value is an array, Foundry expects that the array's elements
       # are real IDs of documents in the specified collection (here documents
       # in the 'workspaces' collection)
-    getFromProd: [workspace-id-1, workspace-id-2]
+      - getFromProd: [workspace-id-1, workspace-id-2]

+  # You can use both the direct and 'geFromProd' approach simultaneously
+  # The final documents will be a merge of these

   # To create a collection or a document that is inside another collection:
   - collection: collection/doc-id/subcollection
     docs:
       - id: doc-in-subcollection
         data: '{}'

 # [REQUIRED]
 # An array describing your Firebase functions that should be evaluated by Foundry.